 Can I Change or Add Anything?

 A lot of trainers will tell you that if you add anything to the program, you aren't really doing their program.
-I won't insult your intelligence with that, but I will give you some general guidelines to hopefully keep you from burning yourself out—which is the real threat with adding to a program in most cases.
+I won't insult your intelligence with that, but I will give you some general guidelines to hopefully keep you from burning yourself out.

-You can add as much easy activity as you want, like walking, yoga, or Dance Dance Revolution.
-If you've been following a strength-training program before starting this, you can work up to two exercises before starting on your push-up sets.
+You can add as much easy activity as you want, like walking or yoga.
+If you've been following a strength-training program before starting this, you can work in up to two exercises before starting on your push-up sets.
 But make those movements count by using compound exercises like squats, deadlifts, cleans, snatches, and weighted chin-ups.